tanirsahoo/Smart_India_Hackathon_Files/Soumyadeep Samanta/README.md

 5. firewalldis - To disable firewall.
 6. list-user - To list the users created by root and create a sql database
 7. ssh - To enable ssh for a particular user.
+8. create-group - To create a group and add users to a group.
+The group has a owner and other members.
+Set owner of a group.
+Create folders/files for group members to access.
+9. active-user - To show currently active users.
+10. delete-group - T delete created groups

 Firewall Functions